-GENERAL UNIVERSITY EXAMINATION REGULATIONS FOR UNDERGRADUATE COURSES
+21. GENERAL UNIVERSITY EXAMINATION REGULATIONS FOR UNDERGRADUATE COURSES

-1. Assessment
+1.0 Assessment

 - 1.1 All courses shall be examined during the academic year in which they are studied.
-The assessment shall consist of an online coursework assessment and where needed a timed test may be administered prior to sitting for a final (annual) examination, at the endof the academic year.
-The coursework assessment will contribute 30% while the annualexamination will contribute 70% to the final grade. - 1.2 Science practical, teaching practice and other field related assignments will constitute independent units, not examinable, but assessed through reports submitted by students. - 1.3 The pass mark for both coursework and examinations combined shall be 40% for all undergraduate programmes - 1.4 A candidate who fails to attain the pass mark, after sitting for the annual will be allowed to write a supplementary examination after paying the required examination fee.
+The assessment shall consist of an online coursework assessment and where needed a written timed test may be administered prior to sitting for a final (annual) examination, at the end of the academic year.
+The coursework assessment will contribute 30% while the annualexamination will contribute 70% to the final grade. - 1.2 Science practical, teaching practice and other field related assignments will constitute independent units, not examinable, but assessed through reports submitted by students. - 1.3 The pass mark for both coursework and examinations combined shall be 40% for all undergraduate programmes. - 1.4 A candidate who fails to attain the pass mark, after sitting for the annual will be allowed to write a supplementary examination after paying the required examination fee.
 The maximum grade attainable in a supplemented subject is C. - 1.5 A candidate who fails in a supplementary examination will be required to repeat the subject.
 Repeating a subject means doing the continuous assessment (test) and annual examination.
-The maximum grade attainable in a repeated subject is C. - 1.6 A candidate who fails a repeated subject shall be required to re-register the course as many times as possible until he/she attains a pass grade. - 1.7 A candidate who fails to appear for examination, for any certified reason, must inform the DVC Academic prior to the commencement of the examinations period.
-Students requesting to appear for special examinations without prior authorization by the DVC Academic will be required to pay examination fees for the session. - 1.8 A candidate who attempts the annual examination without having marks from coursework assessment in that year will be awarded the mark zero for the coursework. - 1.9 All law examinations shall generally be partial open book.
-Students will be required to pay a tune of Tsh.
-30,000 per year and they shall be supplied with statutes for respective courses during examinantions.
+The maximum grade attainable in a repeated subject is C. - 1.6 A candidate who fails a repeated subject shall be required to re-register the course as many times as possible until he/she attains a pass grade. - 1.7 A candidate who fails to appear for examination, for any certified reason, must inform the DVC (ARC) prior to the commencement of the examinations period. - 1.8 A candidate who attempts the annual examination without having marks from coursework assessment in that year will be awarded the mark zero for the coursework. - 1.9 All law examinations shall generally be partial open book.
+Students will be required to pay a tune of TSh.
+30,000 per year and they shall be supplied with statutes for respective courses during examinations.

-2. Registration for Examinations
+2.0 Registration for Examinations